 If applicable, TDI-NE will adhere to any applicable pre-existing management restrictions regarding operational management for conserved lands (e.g., areas under conservation easement or other conservation restrictions) and special agricultural areas, including organic farm operations, so long as such restrictions do not interfere with the integrity of the cable.
-Prior to clearing and construction, TDI-

-NE will coordinate with applicable conservation organizations and landowners to verify the schedule, location, and type of activity to occur within conserved areas and special agricultural areas and will develop site-specific vegetation management protocols as necessary.
+Prior to clearing and construction, TDI-NE will coordinate with applicable conservation organizations and landowners to verify the schedule, location, and type of activity to occur within conserved areas and special agricultural areas and will develop site-specific vegetation management protocols as necessary.
 At this time, TDI-NE is not aware of any such conserved lands or special agricultural areas as the cable will be constructed and operated within existing road and railroad ROWs and lands owned or leased by TDI-NE that are not conserved.

-5.0 NNIS Management, Monitoring, and Control Plan
+5.0 Non-Native Invasive Species Management, Monitoring, and Control Plan

-NNIS are designated noxious weeds (Class A and B) in the Vermont Agency of Agriculture, Food and Markets Quarantine #3 - Noxious Weeds, Amended Rule (2012).
-This NNIS Monitoring and Control Plan (NNIS Plan) was developed to reduce the unnecessary transport of invasive seeds and fragments into or out of the Project area and increase the opportunity for native vegetation to establish after soil disturbance.
+For the purpose of this plan, NNIS are designated noxious weeds (Class A and B) in the Vermont Agency of Agriculture, Food and Markets Quarantine #3 - Noxious Weeds, Amended Rule (2012).
+Per input from the VT FWD Botanist, additional target NNIS species for monitoring and control include the European alder (Alnus glutinosa), wild chervil (Anthriscus sylvestris), and narrow leaved bitter cress (Cardamine impatiens).
+This NNIS Monitoring and Control Plan ("NNIS Plan") was developed to minimize the transport of invasive seeds and fragments into or out of the Project area and increase the opportunity for native vegetation to establish after soil disturbance associated with the Project.
 Due to the proximity of this project to roads, railroads, and perennial streams (dispersal vectors), the likelihood of preventing further invasive species dispersal is low.
 However, TDI-NE will implement targeted measures to minimize the spread of existing populations, and protect sensitive resources along the overland route, as described in the following sections.